Interpleader

 Interpleader is a civil procedure device that allows a plaintiff or a defendant to initiate a lawsuit in order to compel two or more other parties to litigate a dispute.
 An interpleader action originates when the plaintiff holds property on behalf of another, but does not know to whom the property should be transferred.
-It is often used to resolve disputes arising under insurance contracts.
+It is often used to resolve disputes arising under insurance contracts, such as when a plaintiff with a personal injury claim has a dispute with medical providers over the payment out of a settlement for medical services provided to treat the plaintiff's injuries.

 Terminology and overview

 In an interpleader action, the party initiating the litigation, normally the plaintiff, is termed the stakeholder.
 The money or other property in controversy is called the res (a Latin word meaning object or thing).
 All defendants having a possible interest in the subject matter of the case are called claimants.
 In some jurisdictions, the plaintiff is referred to as the plaintiff-in-interpleader and each claimant a claimant-in-interpleader.

 An interpleader proceeding has two stages.
 The first stage determines if the stakeholder is entitled to an interpleader and if he should be discharged from liability.
 The second stage is like an action at law to determine which of the claimants is entitled to the res.